 Should I Fill Out A FAFSA If I Am Not Sure That I Will Need Financial Aid?

-Circumstances can change and it is helpful to submit a FAFSA.
+Circumstances can change, and it is helpful to submit a FAFSA.
 You may find that you are eligible for grants or loans with little to no interest.
-By filing the FAFSA your information will be processed and available for you in case you decide you may want or need aid.
+By filing the FAFSA, your information will be processed and available for you in case you decide you may want or need aid.

-What Is An IRS TAX Return Transcript And How Can I Get It?
+What Is An IRS Tax Return Transcript And How Can I Get It?

-The Department of Education has instructed schools to obtain IRS Tax Return Transcripts for students who are selected for verification.
+The U.S.Department of Education has instructed schools to obtain IRS Tax Return Transcripts for students who are selected for verification.
 Therefore, the Office of Financial Aid can no longer accept tax return forms 1040, 1040A or 1040EZ.
-Students can visit the IRS website and request an IRS tax return transcript.
-The IRS will mail the transcript to your home (usually within 10-14 days).
-Students can also visit their local IRS office for quicker service.
+Students can visit the IRS website and request an IRS tax return transcript via a downloadable PDF file or through the mail.
+The IRS will mail the transcript to your home (usually within 5-10 days).
 There is no charge for an IRS tax return transcript.

-What Is The IRS Data Retrival Tool?
+What Is The IRS Data Retrieval Tool?